NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/executing-transactions.md

 "Repaid" is the money the user pays back to the sponsor after the action is successful
 - “Repaid" can be more than "paid" when the user’s proxy account allows a bigger repayment for their current loan.

-Here is a screenshot of a successful transaction.
+Here's what a successful transaction looks like.

 ![Sponsorship](/img/docs/nodle-chain/transaction-success.png)